Skip to main content

 • to provide information to the Criminal Case Review Commission in compliance with Section 17 of the Criminal Appeals Act 1995; and

-Once your investigation and any related proceedings have been completed, we retain your personal information in line with our Retention and Disposal policy.
+Once your investigation and any related proceedings have been completed, we retain your personal information in line with our Retention and Disposal Schedule.
 There may be occasions when we are required to share this information prior to its disposal.

 In handling your personal information we: